biojppm/c4stl/README.rst

     * C-like, type unsafe: ``ss.printf()``, ``ss.vprintf()`` (sorry, no scanf
       due to it being difficult to find the number of characters read)

+  * essentially a decorator for writing into / reading from a string, without having to copy to get the result (a major sink of efficiency in the design of ``std::stringstream``)

 * size types are given as template parameters for all containers.

   * This is meant more for situations in which it is important to have an overall narrow type as the default for the container sizes (as in embedded platforms), than to have dozens of different container types parameterized by the size type.

-But it also helps to be able to go narrow for just that particular hotspot!
-For example, using a 16-bit integer for a list index will make it a list node 96 bits instead of the ,
+  * But it also helps to be able to go narrow for just that particular hotspot!
+For example, using a 16-bit integer for the list index type will make its node type 96 bits wide ``(64 + 2 * 16)`` instead of the 192 bits that a std three-pointer node would take in a 64-bit platform.
+This is a ``50%`` saving in memory, and can really matter in some cases.

-  * Although extensive unit tests are yet to be written for size type interoperation, things should mostly work here (assertions for overflow are generously spliced throughout the code where this might occur).
+  * Basic unit tests are already in place.
+Although extensive unit tests for size type interoperation are yet to be implemented, things should mostly work here (assertions for overflow are generously spliced throughout the code where this might occur).
 Of course, there will be some places where this was overlooked -- so your contributions or bug reports are welcome.

 * alignment (defaulting to ``alignof(T)``) is also a template parameter for all containers to facilitate SIMD operations on containers (strings are an